KeisukeYamashita/pyplelogger/README.md

 DEBUG 2018-11-26 23:11:15,109 test.py:main in line 3: hoge
 ```

-The default level of logging is `INFO` in current version.
+The defualt level of logging is `INFO` in current version.

 | level | number | count |
 |:----|:----|:---|